Governs-AI/governsai-console/SDK_GENERATION_SPEC.md

 - saveContextExplicit is a thin alias over POST /api/v1/context for apps that want a UI action (no WebSocket needed).
 - Full memory search with stats (`/api/v1/context/search`) is platform-only for dashboard/debugging.
 - SDK only exposes LLM-optimized search (`/api/v1/context/search/llm`) for AI agent consumption.
+- **Privacy Protection**: SDK only receives summarized versions of memories, not full content.
+- Platform has access to full content via `/api/v1/context/memories` endpoint for management.

 ### Precheck intent metadata (for context.save)